 Chittorgarh Fort is the largest fort in India. the Chittorgarh fort is situated in Chittorgarh of Rajasthan.
 This is a World Heritage Site.
 Chittor was the capital of Mewar.
 This fort has seen the ups and downs of history.

 It is the witness of the most bloody battles in history.
 The fort of Chittor was declared a UNESCO World Heritage Site on June 21, 2013.
-Chittorgarh is also known as the pride of Rajasthan and the Sirimmoor of all the fort of Rajasthan.
+Chittorgarh is also known as the pride of Rajasthan and the Sirimmoor of all the forts of Rajasthan.

-According to historians, this fort was built by the Mauryan King Chitrangad Maurya in the seventh century, this magnificent structure is situated on a 180 m high hill and spread across an area of approximately 700 acres.
+According to historians, this fort was built by the king of Chittorgarh Chitrangad Maurya in the seventh century, this magnificent structure is situated on a 180 m high hill and spread across an area of approximately 700 acres.

 In 738 King Bappa Rawal defeated Manmori, the last ruler of the Mauryan dynasty who ruled over the Rajputana, took the fort under his control.
 Then, Parmar Raja Munj of Malva took it away from the Guhilavis and merged it with his kingdom.

 Later, defeating the successor of Jayasinghe’s nephew Ajaypal, Raja Samant Singh of Mewar re-established the Guhilavans around 1174.
 The marriage of Raja Samant Singh was done by Prithvi bai, sister of Prithviraj Chauhan.